MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 using Xamarin.CommunityToolkit.Markup;
 ```

-If you design your markup for either LTR or RTL but not for both directions, also include either<br />`using Xamarin.CommunityToolkit.Markup.LeftToRight;` or <br />`using Xamarin.CommunityToolkit.Markup.RightToLeft;`
+If you design your markup for:
+- LTR only: also include `using Xamarin.CommunityToolkit.Markup.LeftToRight;`
+- RTL only: also include `using Xamarin.CommunityToolkit.Markup.RightToLeft;`
+- Both LTR and RTL: do not include `LeftToRight` or `RightToLeft` namespaces

 To work with `Grid` rows and columns, also include<br />`using static Xamarin.CommunityToolkit.Markup.GridRowsColumns;`

 ## Data binding

 C# Markup includes a `Bind` extension method, along with overloads, that creates a data binding between a view bindable property and a specified property.
 The `Bind` method knows the default bindable property for the majority of the controls that are included in Xamarin.Forms.
 Therefore, it's typically not necessary to specify the target property when using this method.
-However, you can also register the default bindable property for additional controls:
+You can also register the default bindable property for additional controls:

 ```csharp
 DefaultBindableProperties.Register(